 She is currently facilitating the Photoworks West Sussex LGBTQ+ Photography Club for 13 - 18 -year-olds.
 Here she leads the participants through a variety of creative exercises to look at the repurposing and reordering of images to explore how queer histories resonate with a present queer experience.
+Eva is also working as a Teaching Assistant on the EPQ in Photography course at The Photographers Gallery, and as an Artist Educator for The Royal Academy.

-Recently, she was one of four Associate Artists on Leap then Look's project Play, Interact, Explore: PIE was a 9-month Arts Council-funded project which culminated in an exhibition and residency at Towner Eastbourne in February - March 2023.
+Recently, she was one of four Associate Artists on Leap then Look's project Play, Interact, Explore: PIE was a 9-month Arts Council-funded project that culminated in an exhibition and residency at Towner Eastbourne in February - March 2023.

-She works collaboratively as 1 of 4 co-founders of UnderExposed, a practice-based research collective interested in unlearning practices, mutual learning processes, and community-building and gathering.
+Eva works collaboratively as 1 of 4 co-founders of UnderExposed, a practice-based research collective interested in unlearning practices, mutual learning processes, and community-building and gathering.

 UnderExposed is currently working on acquiring funding to develop the second stage of Critical Pulse a co-commission by Photoworks, the University of Sussex, and Attenborough Centre for the Creative Arts that explores the working conditions of cultural workers through a mass participatory project, public programme, and workshops.